 2) Real time ultrasound of kidneys in simulated, live human subjects

 3) Kidney anatomy with plasticine-embedded torso sections from human cadavers

 5) US-based PKB simulation with mannequin (Blue Phantom™)

 6) US-based renal biopsy in lightly-embalmed cadavers

 7)Tissue retrieval adequacy examination by microscope and smartphone camera

-The 2016 KBA was attended by twenty-one physicians.
-Results from the 2016 workshop will be presented as an abstract, "An Integrated Pathology and Ultrasonography-Based Simulation Is
+Results from the 2016 workshop were presented as an abstract, "An Integrated Pathology and Ultrasonography-Based Simulation Is